Stocks rise broadly on gains from retailers including Macy's

 AP Business Writer

-NEW YORK (AP) — Stocks rose broadly in morning trading on Wall Street Thursday as investors cheered a strong set of quarterly results from Macy’s and other retailers.
+NEW YORK (AP) — Stocks rose broadly in afternoon trading on Wall Street Thursday as investors cheered a strong set of quarterly results from Macy’s and other retailers.

-The S&P 500 rose 1.3% as of 10:11 a.m.
+The S&P 500 rose 2.1% as of 12:38 p.m.
 Eastern and is solidly in the green for the week following a choppy few days of trading.
+The S&P 500 is coming off seven straight weekly losses, its longest such stretch since 2001.

-Bond yields held steady.
-The yield on the 10-year Treasury remained at 2.74% from late Wednesday.
+Bond yields rose.
+The yield on the 10-year Treasury, which helps set interest rates on mortgages, rose to 2.78% from 2.74% late Wednesday.

 The broad gains on Thursday follow a late push for markets on Wednesday prompted by details from the Federal Reserve’s latest meeting, which confirmed expectations of more interest rate hikes.